PSA: Small white dogs are not just cute and fluffy! They also have remarkable personalities and aptitudes, which make them awesome pets.

 The Bolognese (also known as the Bichon Bolognese) is the Italian member of the Barbichon group, developed centuries ago in the city of Bologna.
 They are a small, stocky breed, with a long white curly-hair coat.

 Due to their calm, loyal nature and moderate exercise requirements, they make fantastic dog breeds for older seniors or those who are retired.
 But note that the Bolognese can be prone to separation anxiety, and they will need to be around their owners a lot.

 The Bolo (as the breed is sometimes called) is one of the lowest maintenance small white dogs around, as their grooming needs are similar to those that most dogs require — nail clips, weekly baths, and regular brushing — you know the deal!

 The final member of the Barbichon group is the Havanese.
 Named after the capital of Cuba, Havanese are small and sturdy, with long silky coats and curly tails.
 They’re cheeky, charming, and bound to add joy to any household!

 Like most small breeds, the Havanese’s exercise requirements don’t extend further than a daily walk or play in the backyard.
 They also really enjoy agility training which can be a great outlet for physical energy and a lovely way to bond with your Havanese.

-They are gentle pups, who can be sensitive.
+They are gentle pups, who can be sensitive (as are most Havanese mixes).
 So, when training these doggos, you’ll want to remain patient and avoid scolding them.
 They also thrive best in single-dog homes, as they won’t do well living with feistier, more vocal breeds.

 Pomeranians are an energetic addition to the toy breeds.
 But don’t let their size fool you, those tiny bodies contain some huge personalities!